MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

 ```

 >[!Note]
-> Learn more about the `Value.NativeQuery` function here: /powerquery-m/value-nativequery
+> Learn more about the `Value.NativeQuery` function [here](/powerquery-m/value-nativequery).

 Note that, by setting `EnableFolding=true` in the above example, _DirectQuery mode is enabled_ for the defined data source.

-When finished, click **Done** and the advanced editor window will close.
+When finished, select **Done** and the advanced editor window will close.
 Then a message will appear asking for permission to execute the new native query: select **Edit Permission** and confirm you want to allow the query to be executed.

 ![Permissions for native query execution.](./media/denodo/EditPermissionNativeQuery.png)

 In order to apply the modifications just made in the data transformation window, select **File** > **Apply**.
-After that you will return to the Power BI main window and your changes will be applied to your data sources.
+After that you'll return to the Power BI main window and your changes will be applied to your data sources.